tkenning/dev.na.bambora.com/source/docs/guides/hosted_payment_form/index.md

 ### Payment Link Variables

 The only required variable/value pair is your merchant ID in this format: `merchant_id=[your merchant ID]`.
-You can add additional variable/value pairs to pre-populate other fields in the form and secure the information form data.
+You can add additional variables to pre-populate other fields in the form and secure the information form data.

 #### Card Information Variables